bcochofel/vagrant-kubespray/README.md

 This repository will create a Kubernetes Cluster, using Kubespray, so it can be used for a Lab Environment.

-It will create 3 VMs:
+It will create 4 VMs:

 - node0[1-3]: 1 k8s master and 2 worker nodes (2 vcpu and 4GB RAM each)
 - controller: controller node (2 vcpu, 2GB RAM)

-Both `kubectl` and `kustomize` binaries will be installed on the controller node.
+`kubectl` binary will be installed on the controller node.

-The `Vagrantfile` has a trigger to generate an SSH key pair for the controller so it can be used with ansible.

 This repository was tested using